-The objectives of the DQC, the ATR, and the P&LC reviews include the following:
+The objectives of the study reviews include the following:

-1. Ensure decision document quality and completeness.

-2. Ensure decision document is compliant with federal laws and policies including NEPA, as well as USACE policies and plan formulation standards for coastal storm risk management feasibility studies.

-3. Ensure sound assumptions, modeling and analyses methods, feasibility-level design, and plan formulation methods were utilized to develop the recommended measures/alternatives and appropriately documented in the decision document and supporting appendices.

-4. Ensure external coordination with the non-Federal Sponsor, stakeholders, environmental resource agencies, and public throughout the study are appropriately documented in the decision document.
+- 1. Ensure decision document quality and completeness. - 2.
+Ensure decision document is compliant with federal laws and policies including but not limited to the National Environmental Policy Act, as well as USACE policies, guidance, and plan formulation standards for coastal storm risk management feasibility studies. - 3.
+Ensure sound assumptions, modeling and analyses methods, feasibility-level design, and plan formulation methods were utilized to develop the recommended measures/alternatives and appropriately documented in the decision document and supporting appendices. - 4.
+Ensure external coordination with the non-Federal Sponsor, stakeholders, environmental resource agencies, and public throughout the study are appropriately documented in the decision document.